 There was a fire on Table Rock in 2016, which caused much of the area to be burnt.
 The city of Boise has been working since then to improve conditions in the area.

 The hike to Table Rock Boise begins near the grounds of the Idaho State Penitentiary.
+You can find the trailhead next to the penitentiary, and behind the Bishop’s House.
 The trail winds up the side of the mountain and Boise foothills, gaining an elevation of 895 feet over the 3.7-mile trail.

 Dogs on leashes and horses are allowed on the trail, as well as walkers, runners, and bicyclists.
 Although the trail is under four miles, it is a pretty steep elevation climb in that time, so be prepared for a steep climb.
 You will find dirty and rocks as well, surrounded by sage brush on most of the hike.
 There also tends to be some wildlife on the trail, including numerous encounters with rattlesnakes.